top of page

 Co-authors: Chanelle Duley and Prasanna Gai

 We develop a model of bank risk-taking with strategic sovereign default.
 Domestic banks invest in real projects and purchase government bonds.
-While an increase in bond purchases crowds out profitable investments, it improves the government's incentives to repay and therefore lowers its borrowing costs.
-For low levels of government debt, banks influence their default risks through purchases of bonds.
-But, for high debt levels, this influence is lost since bank and government default are perfectly correlated.
-Banks fail to account for how their bond purchases influence the government's default incentives.
-This leads to socially inefficient levels of bond holdings.
+While an increase in bond purchases crowds out profitable investments, it improves the government’s incentives to repay and therefore lowers its borrowing costs.
+Banks’ portfolio choices are shaped by the level of government debt, which, in turn, influences the correlation between endogenous bank and sovereign de- fault.
+Since banks fail to account for how their bond purchases influence the government’s default incentives, this leads to socially inefficient levels of bond holdings.
+In particular, when the stock of government debt is high, banks hold too few bonds as they fails to internalize the social value they impart on the government’s incentives to repay.
+Introducing a large exposure limit in such a situation would be detrimental to welfare.

 Regulation of stablecoins: Some simple analytics